Jemsoft/API-dev-code-test/README.md

  - Authentication: Oauth (cooked into loopback)

 ###Workflow
+ - Use the built in yeoman generator, this will save you time and build your routes and models.
  - Github to be used for version control
  - Gitflow (or feature branch at a minimum) workflow to be followed
  - Test-driven development is favourable, good test coverage is imperative